ak2783934/architect-calci/readme.md

-#### This is an architech calci mobile application made according to the demand of a client.
+#### This is an architect calci mobile application made according to the demand of a client.
 We can imporve this calculator based on further requirements of the clients.
 This is also deployed, Will provide the link to the app soon!

 Currently app is having 4 features